Azerbaijan, Georgia & Armenia Explorer

 Overnight: Ani Plaza Hotel or similar

-Day 15 : To Geghard And Garni
+Day 15 : To Geghard and Garni

 Today we will visit Geghard Cave Monastery and Garni Temple.
 We soak up the medieval Armenian architecture of Geghard; some chambers of the monastery were carved out of solid rock.
 The monastic complex received its name after the Holy Lance which was kept here in the middle ages.
 The cave enclosures of this cultural and architectural wonder are notable for amazing acoustics.
 Then we drive to Garni village where we'll enjoy a short walk (approx. 3km; 1.5 – 2hrs) down to the Garni gorge where we will admire volcanic basalt formations.
 We will visit the 1st Century A.D.
 Garni Temple, a unique example of Armenia's pagan past.
 At one time this was the summer residence of the Armenian kings located in a picturesque place overlooking a deep canyon.
 Apart from the ruins of the royal complex, you will also see a bathhouse with an interesting mosaic.
 Return to Yerevan for dinner and overnight.